-Testing Procedures:
+Testing Procedures

-Lipscomb tests its LipscombReady system every semester.
+Lipscomb tests its LipscombReady system and outdoor warning system every month.
 The other communication channels referenced above are in regular use by Lipscomb for other campus messages and, therefore, are tested frequently.

-Student Organizations:
+Student Organizations

 There are no off-campus student organizations recognized by the University.
 Activities sponsored by student organizations either onor off-campus are governed by the Code of Conduct, as outlined in the Student Handbook.